micmejia/bible-dump/NKJV/Luke/Luke 22.md

 Then He said to them, "But now, he who has a money bag, let him take _it,_ and likewise a knapsack; and he who has no sword, let him sell his garment and buy one.

 ###### 37
-For I say to you that this which is written must still be [^e]accomplished in Me: 'And He was numbered with the transgressors.'
+For I say to you that this which is written must still be accomplished in Me: 'And He was numbered with the transgressors.'
 For the things concerning Me have an end."

 ###### 38
 So they said, "Lord, look, here _are_ two swords."
 And He said to them, "It is enough." ## The Prayer in the Garden